MaidLucy/blog/index.markdown

 <p style="max-width: 18rem; flex-shrink: 1" class="speech-bubble">
 Hewwo!
 My Name is Lucy.
-I like transportation, networking and Linux!
-Sometimes I also <a href="https://twitch.tv/maidlucy">stream on Twitch</a>. <br>
+I like transportation, networking and Linux!<br>
 Enjoy your stay.
 Nya~ 💕<br>
 Down there is a list of all the posts.
 </p>